Scales

-In \cref{proof of lem diff} by embedding a group whose Hausdorff order is bounded from below into $ \mathcal{F}^{k,d,\alpha} $ (see \cref{proof func}), via an expanding map, we will prove: \begin{lemma} Let $d $ be a positive integer.
+\end{theorem} In \cref{proof of lem diff}, we will embed an infinite-dimensional Kantor set into \(\mathcal{F}^{k,d,\alpha}\) via an expanding map.
+This embedding will enable us to prove: \begin{lemma} Let $d $ be a positive integer.
 For any integer $ k $ and for any $\alpha \in [0,1]$, it holds:

 \end{lemma}